saulshanabrook/pypi-dockerhub/README.md

-# pypi-dockerhub
+# pypi-dockerHub

 I recently saw the cool looking [gping](https://github.com/orf/gping) python package.
-I wanted to try it out, but I have stopped trying to use Python on my host mac system and instead run it always through Docker.
+I wanted to try it out, but I have stopped trying to use Python on my host system and instead try to run everything through Docker.

 So I created a `Dockerfile` like this in a temporary directory:
 ```